miaadev/Starlight/README.md

 # Starlight

+> [!WARNING]
+> Yes, I chucked the DLLs into the bin folder.
+I'll upload the actual code tomorrow, I'm tired.

 A random ass log package generator that I made while I was bored.
 Do not use this for any serious shit as it is completely useless (I think).

 I made this for no reason.